Botox for Hyperhidrosis

 Botox or Dysport results are temporary.
 On average, hyperhidrosis patients will see results that last about four to eight months.
 After this time, you can receive maintenance injections.
 During your consultation, your injector can help you develop a treatment plan to address your hyperhidrosis long-term, including scheduling routine injections as necessary.
 Many patients will see their results last longer as they continue to receive repeated injections.

 Schedule a Consultation

-To learn more about Botox, Dysport, and Xeomin, schedule a consultation at Maxwell Aesthetics in Tucson.
+To learn more about Botox or Dysport schedule a consultation at Maxwell Aesthetics in Tucson.
 Call our office at (520) 751-1225 or contact us online to set up your first appointment.